-Year ended August 31, 2023 \$ Year ended August 31, 2022 \$ Salaries and contract fees of key management 701,826 1,168,010 Value of RSUs (note 10) 107,333 59,667 Value of stock options with officers and directors (note 10) 278,368 651,308 1,087,527 1,878,985
+Year ended August 31, 2024 \$ Year ended August 31, 2023 \$ Salaries and contract fees of key management 702,419 701,826 Value of RSUs (note 11) - 107,333 Value of stock options with officers and directors (note 11) 185,425 278,368 887,844 1,087,527

-As at August 31, 2023, a total of \$16,276 (August 31, 2022 - \$20,164) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.
+As at August 31, 2024, a total of \$20,803 (August 31, 2023 - \$16,276) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.

 The Company has management service agreements with each of its Chief Executive Officer, Vice President, Exploration and Chief Financial Officer which provide for a payment upon termination without cause.
 The Chief Executive Officer and Vice President Exploration would be entitled to six months' compensation upon termination without cause.
 With respect to the Chief Financial Officer, a payment equivalent to three months' compensation is payable upon termination without cause.
-The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer, Vice President Exploration and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
-These payments are equivalent to twelve months' compensation with respect to the Chief Executive Officer.
+The service agreements for the Chief Executive Officer, Vice President Exploration and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment.
+These payments are equivalent to twelve months' compensation with respect to the Chief Executive Officer and Vice President Exploration and six months' compensation with respect to the Chief Financial Officer.

-13. Financial instruments and risk management
+14. Financial instruments and risk management

-As at August 31, 2023 and 2022, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
+As at August 31, 2024 and 2023, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
 Due to the short-term nature of these financial instruments the carrying values approximate their fair values.
 The Company examines the various financial risks to which it may be exposed and assesses the impact and likelihood of those risks.
 The Company may be exposed to various financial risks related to credit risk, liquidity risk, price risk and currency risk.
 Where material, these risks are reviewed and monitored by the Board of Directors of the Company.